autonomousapps/autonomousapps/README.md

 ### Gradle Consulting

-I have 10 years of experience maintaining Gradle builds in companies all around the world, for teams ranging in size from 3 to over 1000, and for projects with a single module to projects of over 6000 modules.
-That experience includes Java, Kotlin, and Android projects, and more.
+I have 10 years' experience maintaining Gradle builds at companies all around the world, for teams ranging in size from 3 to over 1000, for projects with a single module to projects of over 6000 modules, and for the JVM and Android ecosystems.
+I have experience with Java, Kotlin, Groovy, and reading manuals.

 Every team needs a build engineer, but not all teams can afford to have one on staff.
 Need help?
 Hire me!